WebsitePojects/Culiat_Frontend/BACKEND_SYNC_PROMPT.md

 }

 /**
+ * Determine salutation - use explicit if provided, otherwise derive from gender/civilStatus */
+function getSalutation(requestData) {
+  // Use explicit salutation if provided by user if (requestData.salutation) return requestData.salutation;

- * Determine salutation based on gender and civil status */ function getSalutation(gender, civilStatus) {
+  // Fall back to derived salutation from gender and civil status const { gender, civilStatus } = requestData;
   if (gender?.toLowerCase() === 'male') return 'Mr.';
   if (gender?.toLowerCase() === 'female') {
     if (civilStatus?.toLowerCase() === 'married') return 'Mrs.';